Genez-io/genezio-documentation/docs/project-structure/backend-environment-variables.md

 <!-- :::info -->

 :::info
-Depending on your project's structure - a fullstack single repository or dedicated repositories for backend and frontend - be careful to provide the correct path to the file:&#x20;
+Depending on your project's structure - a fullstack single repository or dedicated repositories for backend and frontend - be careful to provide the correct path to the file:

 `--env .env` or `--env ./server/.env`.
 :::